 Even if the hardwood floor was installed properly and the floor planks were dry at the time of installation, some wood movement can occur when the relative humidity changes with the seasons.
 Floor planks may shrink and small cracks appear during the dry winter months with the heat is turned on.
 The cracks disappear during the wetter summer months.
 Controlling the relative humidity within the room will eliminate this problem.

 The edges of the floor planks are pulled up and the center remains lower.
 This happens when the up-side of the floor planks loose moisture and shrink, but the down-side does not follow.
 It can also happen when the down-side of the floor absorbs moisture from the sub floor and expands.
 Cupping becomes very obvious when looking across a floor against the light.
 Minor cupping could be the result from seasonal changes of relative humidity.

 Often the floor will reabsorb moisture again and flatten out.
 If the problem is more severe and resanding is considered, be careful.
 Sanding will leave the edges on the down-side of the floor planks unsupported.

-Crowning: The center of the floor planks are higher and the edges lower.
+The center of the floor planks is higher and the edges lower.
 This happens when the up-side of the floor planks absorb moisture and expand.
 Be careful when sanding, because the middle on the down-side of the floor planks will be unsupported.